oracle-samples/maa/private_dns_views_for_dr/README.md

 Wls for OCI Disaster Recovery - https://www.oracle.com/a/otn/docs/middleware/maa-wls-mp-dr.pdf

-In any of these cases, the midtier hosts in each site must be able to resolv the hostnames used as listener addresses with their own IPs.
+In any of these cases, the midtier hosts in each site must be able to resolve the hostnames used as listen addresses with their own IPs.

-This can be implemented by adding the hostnames to the /etc/hosts files of the WLS hosts: in primary hosts, the names point to the IP addresses of the primary WLS hosts; in secondary hosts, the names point to the IP addresses of the secondary WLS hosts.
+This can be implemented by adding the listen address hostnames to the /etc/hosts files of the WLS hosts: in primary hosts, the names point to the IP addresses of the primary WLS hosts; in secondary hosts, the names point to the IP addresses of the secondary WLS hosts.
 But this requires to manually add the entries to all the WLS hosts.
 And when you are adding new nodes to the cluster (e.g. in scale-out), the new node is not able to resolve the names until you modify its /etc/hosts.

-A better approach is to add the hostnames to private views of the DNS resolver of each site.
+A better approach is to add these hostnames to private views of the DNS resolver of each site.
 The terraform scripts provided here help to configure this approach.

 ## USING PRIVATE DNS VIEWS FOR DR

-The approach implemented by these terraform scripts, the hostnames used as listener addresses by WebLogic servers are added to the DNS server of each site, pointing to the local IPs.
+In this approach, implemented by the terraform scripts in this folder, the hostnames used as listen addresses by WebLogic servers are added to the DNS server of each site and they resolve to the secondary's IPs.
-More specifically: the **primary hostnames** are added to the **DNS resolver** of the secondary VCN, pointing to the **IP addresses of the secondary** WebLogic hosts.
+More specifically: the provided **primary hostnames** (listen addresses) are added to the **DNS resolver** of the secondary VCN, pointing to the **IP addresses of the secondary** WebLogic hosts.
 Also, the **secondary hostnames** are added to the **DNS resolver** of the primary VNC, pointing to the **IP addresses of the primary** WebLogic hosts.
 (Note that this is not essential, because it is expected that the WebLogic configuration don't use this names.
 But is done to avoid errors in primary, in case that any reference to secondary names was added to the config while the secondary site takes the primary role).
 - Advantages:
     - You can add all the entries in a unique place in each site, instead of adding them to all the /etc/hosts of all the WebLogic server hosts.
     - Any new host (e.g. when scaling-out) is able to resolve the names properly, hence the scale-out procedures are simplified.
 - Disadvantages:
     - This mode is **valid only** when **separated DNS servers** are used in primary and secondary sites.
 Otherwise, it can cause conflicts in naming resolution.
 The server of each site should resolve these names with their own IPs.
-    - When the **non-fully qualified hostnames** are **not the same** in primary and secondary, you need to add the private view’s domain name (e.g., "example.com") to the "search" list in the /etc/resolv.conf file on each secondary host.
-This way, the secondary hosts will be able to resolve the non-fully qualified names.
-For example, the WLS server uses "soahost1" instead of "soahost1.example.com" as listener address, and "soahost1" is not a non-fully qualified name of any of the secondary hosts.
-The secondary hosts will not be able to resolve "soahost1" into the private view unless you add the domain "example.com" to the search list on each host.
+    - When the **non-fully qualified hostnames** (e.g. “soahost1”) of the primary **listen addresses** do not exist in secondary, you need to add the domain name used by them to the "search" list in the /etc/resolv.conf file on each secondary host.
+This way, the secondary hosts will be able to search the non-fully qualified names of the listen addresses in the private DNS view.
 This scenario:
-        - This is not a common practice: normally fqdn hostnames are used as listener addresses.
+        - is not a common practice: normally fully qualified hostnames are used as listen addresses, so you don't need to resolve the non-fully qualified hostnames used by primary.
-        - Does NOT apply to SOAMP DR and WLS for OCI DR scenarios.
+        - does NOT apply to SOAMP DR and WLS for OCI DR scenarios.
 Because the values configured as the listen addresses for the WLS servers are the fully qualified names.
-Besides this, the non-fully qualified hostnames of primary and standby nodes are the same, as described in their respective DR setup documents.
+Besides this, the non-fully qualified hostnames of primary and standby nodes are the same if you use the procedures described in their respective DR setup documents.
-      **NOTE**:  In OCI compute instances, manual changes made to the /etc/resolv.conf file are not persisted across reboots due to DHCP client.
-To make the change persistent, add an additional DHCP Option to the VNC configuration, with the private view’s domain in the Search list.
-Then, use this DHCP option in the subnet.
-See documentation https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Tasks/managingDHCP.htm for additional DHCP options in OCI and “OCI: /etc/resolv.conf Customizations Are Lost Periodically Or When Instance Is Rebooted (Doc ID 2705361.1)”
+> **NOTE**:  In OCI compute instances, manual changes made to the /etc/resolv.conf file are not persisted across reboots.
+To preserve these changes across reboots, you need to create an additional DHCP Option in the VNC's configuration.
+To do this:
+> In secondary region, navigate to "Networking" > "Virtual Cloud Networks" >  select the secondary VCN
+> Navigate to "DHCP Options" and click on "Create DHCP Options".
+Use:
+> - DNS Type:  "Internet and VCN Resolver"
+> - DNS Search Domain Type:    "Custom Search Domain"
+> - Search Domain:  \<the domain of the primary listen addresses\>
+>
+> Then, navigate to the secondary midtier subnet.
+Edit the subnet and select the new created DHCP Option in "DHCP options".
+> This way, the domain name used by primary listen addresses will be added to the /etc/resolv.conf of the subnet's hosts when they start, along with the local subnet domain.
+> See https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Tasks/managingDHCP.htm  and “OCI: /etc/resolv.conf Customizations Are Lost Periodically Or When Instance Is Rebooted (Doc ID 2705361.1)” for additional details.

 ## HOW TO USE THESE TERRAFORM SCRIPTS